amarantha-k/cbas/_drafts/primer-beer.md

     } ]

 ### Everything Must Change  ###
-So far we have been walking through the SQL++ query capabilities of CBAS.
+So far we have been walking through the SQL++ query capabilities of Analytics.
-What really makes CBAS interesting, however, is that it brings this query power to bear on your nearly-current Couchbase Server data, enabling you to harness the power of parallelism in CBAS to analyze what's going on with your data "up front" in essentially real time---without perturbing your front-end applications' performance (or the resulting front-end user experience).
+What really makes Analytics interesting, however, is that it brings this query power to bear on your nearly-current Couchbase Server data, enabling you to harness the power of parallelism in CBAS to analyze what's going on with your data "up front" in essentially real time---without perturbing your front-end applications' performance (or the resulting front-end user experience).
-Before closing this tutorial, then, let's take a very quick look at that aspect of CBAS.
+Before closing this tutorial, then, let's take a very quick look at that aspect of Analytics.

 To start, the following SQL++ query lists all of the Kona Brewery's current beer offerings: